steqeq/0000/docs/quick_start.md

 The driver package uses [`DKMS`](https://en.wikipedia.org/wiki/Dynamic_Kernel_Module_Support) to build the amdgpu module (driver) for the installed kernels.
 This requires the linux kernel headers and modules to be installed for each.
+Usually these are automatically installed with the kernel, but if you have multiple kernel versions or you have downloaded the kernel images and not the kernel meta-packages then they must be manually installed.

-To install these for the currently active kernel run the command corresponding to your distribution.
+To install for the currently active kernel run the command corresponding to your distribution.
 ::::{tab-set}
 :::{tab-item} Ubuntu